ptrswr/Fashion-mnist/README.md

 The idea of a Convolutional Layer is to essentially create another grid of layers known as the kernel or filter.
 So for example we have an 6x6 image and 3x3 kernel to filter the image.
 We are applying the kernel over the regions of the image and performing kernel convolution over pixels.
-Convolution is an operation of multiplying corresponding kernel and pixels values, summing them up and passing to another array called convoluted array.
+Convolution is an operation of multiplying corresponding kernel and pixels values, summing them up and passing to another array of pixels.

 ![](img/conv.png)